rarilu/distledger-sd/README.md

 The Project is configured with Java 17 (which is only compatible with Maven >= 3.8), but if you want to use Java 11 you can too -- just downgrade the version in the POMs.

-To confirm that you have them installed and which versions they are, run in the terminal:
+To confirm that you have them installed and which versions they are, run:

 ```s
 javac -version